The KMF Story

 Over the past 100 years that program evolved to become the Kiwanis of Michigan Foundation, combining the efforts of all Michigan District Kiwanians.
 The Foundation contributes over $200,000 each year toward the many “child life” programs that promote children’s recovery, therapy, educational and recreational activities.

 The support KMF provides can take many forms.
-Anne Heier, Child Life Specialist at McLaren Northern Michigan Hospital, sums it up best.
-She says, “When a hospitalized child is able to get about the business of being a child … playing and learning … Mom and Dad can relax, allowing the child the calm atmosphere needed to heal.”
+Anne Heier who served as Child Life Specialist at McLaren Northern Michigan Hospital, summed it up best.
+She said, “When a hospitalized child is able to get about the business of being a child … playing and learning … Mom and Dad can relax, allowing the child the calm atmosphere needed to heal.”